smurphy7326/weather-dashboard-server-side-api/README.md

 * Updated the style to incorperate some of the changes to the HTML
 * Added a few variables to the javascript
 * Updated the README

+### Version 1,3 -
+* Updated the READme
+* Updated the HTML with the correct names in the five day forcast
+* Updated the CSS to include cards and card bodies
+* Updated on javascript for the card section